metosin/cloud-busting/aws/ecs-demo/modules/ecr/README.md

-# ecr
+# ECR module

-Module for ECR repositories.
+Module for ECR (Elastic Container Registry) Docker repositories.

 In this demo, only have a repository for the backend application.